-Both lines listed above are actually the default configuration for BIND, it is your choice whether or not to explicitly list them in the configuration.
-To learn more about those two lines of configuration, please refer to Section 3.3.
+DNSSEC is enabled by default for BIND, but this line enables automatic trust anchor configuration.
+To learn more about this configuration, please refer to Section 3.3.

 3.2 How To Test Recursive Server (So You Think You Are Validating)